-Caring for lands entrusted to us and helping others protect the land they love in the Kawarthas
+Kawartha Land Trust (KLT) is a dynamic land conservation charity with an impressive track record of growth.
+Our mission is to care for the lands entrusted to us and help others protect the land they love in the Kawarthas.